araujoviana/obsctl/README.md

 # obsctl

-A command-line interface (CLI) for managing Huawei Cloud Object Storage Service (OBS).
+A blazingly fast command-line interface (CLI) for managing Huawei Cloud Object Storage Service (OBS) 🚀

-A simple, fast, and scriptable tool for interacting with OBS buckets and objects directly from your terminal.
+Its focus is on making common operations as fast and simple as possible.
+It is not intended to be a feature-rich replacement for the official `obsutil`.
+For complex workflows, batch operations, or advanced configurations, using the official tool is recommended.

+> **Disclaimer:** This is an unofficial, community-driven tool and is not affiliated with, endorsed by, or supported by Huawei.
+For official resources, please refer to the [Huawei Cloud website](https://www.huaweicloud.com/).

 ## Features